 Caregivers need regular breaks

-Taking regular breaks is essential for caregiver health.
-Like they say, caregiving is a marathon (or triathlon) so it’s essential to pace yourself for the long haul.
+As people often say, caregiving is a marathon, so it’s essential to pace yourself for the long haul.

 10 ways to take a quick break right now